Living in Dijon, France: What to Expect + My Experience

 I won’t mince words: it’s a nightmare to find housing as a foreigner in France.
 Some places require you to have a French bank account to sign a lease, but you can’t get a bank account without a French address (I’ll discuss a workaround later).
 Others want you to have un garant, or a guarantor who agrees to pay your rent if you can’t.
 Sometimes they want that guarantor to be French.

 I lucked out since I found housing in an ERASMUS Facebook group.
-Two twins were looking for a roommate, and they were already on the apartment lease.
+Twin sisters were looking for a roommate, and they were already on the apartment lease.
 They didn’t ask me for a guarantor or even deposit.
 If you’re in your early twenties, I highly recommend trying to find housing through the current year’s ERASMUS group.
 Otherwise, you can try sites like Appartager and leboncoin (the French Craigslist).
 I didn’t have nearly as much luck with these groups, unfortunately—many people never responded to me.

 Another strategy is also to rent an Airbnb for a month while you search for housing.
 This is helpful if you want to see the place in-person, and make sure it’s not a scam.